kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 [Cron](https://en.wikipedia.org/wiki/Cron) format.

 CronJobs have limitations and idiosyncrasies.
-For example, in certain circumstances, a single cron job can create multiple jobs.
+For example, in certain circumstances, a single CronJob can create multiple concurrent Jobs.
 See the [limitations](#cron-job-limitations) below.

 When the control plane creates new Jobs and (indirectly) Pods for a CronJob, the `.metadata.name` of the CronJob is part of the basis for naming those Pods.
 The name of a CronJob must be a valid